RadicalxChange/www/src/site/media/blog/2023-08-22_secret-societies-network-states-burning-man-zuzalu-and-more.md

 In the strongest and most intimate private relationships, confidentiality is frequently assumed, and agreements often proceed on the basis of unsecured trust.
 By contrast in public life, confidentiality is rarely assumed and assurances are generally demanded.
 [Demands of transparency](https://www.radicalxchange.org/media/blog/why-should-institutions-be-transparent/) reveal the public’s presumption of ill intentions by those in power: transparency is designed to break up the proverbial “smoke-filled rooms” in which secrets are shared between the powerful, so that those secrets do not result in the emergence of “sub-communities” operating at odds with the wider polis.

 To a considerable degree, the strength of the informational barrier between a community and its surrounding context indicates the extent to which that community really amounts to a coherent community, as distinct from that surrounding context.
-One even sees this pattern even on the level of an individual: a person whose thoughts could be thoroughly read from the outside would be for that reason completely manipulable, and therefore potentially devoid of either autonomy or responsibility for their actions.
+One even sees this pattern on the level of an individual: a person whose thoughts could be thoroughly read from the outside would be for that reason completely manipulable, and therefore potentially devoid of either autonomy or responsibility for their actions.

 This pattern has important implications for the interaction between community formation and cryptographic techniques including public blockchains, zero-knowledge proofs and other privacy enhancing technologies, and [designated verifier signatures](https://ethresear.ch/t/designated-verifier-signatures/15100).